Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 My favorite Hack to grow corn salad outdoors

-And this holds true for both indoors and outdoors.
+This holds true for both indoors and outdoors.

 Step 2: Prepare the sack of soil for planting

-Preparing the sack is as easy as 1, 2, 3 and 4.
+Preparing the sack is as easy as 1, 2, 3, and 4.

-Then we push a sharp stick or instrument all the way through the sack to create holes for drainage.
+Then, we push a sharp stick or instrument all the way through the sack to create holes for drainage.

-Next we water the sack of soil until the soil is moist but not soaking wet.
+Next, we water the sack of soil until the soil is moist but not soaking wet.

-Finally we use our fingers to make lines about 1 cm (0,4 inches) deep along the exposed strips of soil.
+Finally, we use our fingers to make lines about 1 cm (0.4 inches) deep along the exposed strips of soil.

 Step 3: Plant the seeds

-Now we plant the seeds.
+Now, we plant the seeds.
 I am quite generous and usually scatter the seeds along the strip.

-If my seedlings grow too thick I will happily thin out the leaves by harvesting baby greens early.
+If my seedlings grow too thick, I will happily thin out the leaves by harvesting baby greens early.

 Again, do not plant the seeds too deep.